Gdel-J/ReadMe-generator/README.md

 ## Questions

-If you have any questions about this repository, you might want to open an issue or contact me  at (mailto:jessygdelevecchio@gmail.com).
-Also, you can find more of my work at (https://www.github.com/Gdel-J).
+If you have any questions about this repository, you might want to open an issue or contact me  at (email:`jesdelevecchio@gmail.com`)
+Also you can find more of my work at (`https://www.github.com/Gdel-J`).

 ## Features